Beliavsky/Fortran-code-on-GitHub/README.md

 [Triple stellar evolution (TSE)](https://github.com/stegmaja/TSE): single stellar evolution and binary interactions are modelled in Python using the binary population synthesis Fortran code [MOBSE](https://mobse-webpage.netlify.app/).
 An associated paper is [Evolution of massive stellar triples and implications for compact object binary formation](https://academic.oup.com/mnras/article/516/1/1406/6680250), by Jakob Stegmann et al., Monthly Notices of the Royal Astronomical Society (2022).

+[TRIPTYCH](https://github.com/pau-amaro-seoane/triptych): simulates the collision of two stars, including the orbital trajectories, merger, and evolution of the merger product, by Pau Amaro Seoane and James C. Lombardi Jr. The code therefore joins three branches of stellar astrophysics: dynamics, hydrodynamics and evolution.

 [UCLCHEM](https://github.com/uclchem/UCLCHEM): gas-grain chemical code for Astrochemistry

 [universe-age](https://github.com/shu-yusa/universe-age): calculate the age of the universe for various parameters by integrating Friedmann Equation, by shu-yusa